 Offering exclusive chances to capture rare photography of these unique creatures among spectacular landscapes, the Arctic is a haven for professional and amateur wildlife photographers alike.
 The Arctic is a destination like no other, and wildlife photography in the north requires special considerations.
 Find all our tips to ensure you capture every wildlife moment here.</P

 Here are some of the ways you can view wildlife in the Arctic with Arctic Kingdom:

-See polar bears all year round with us.
+See polar bears almost all year round with us.
 Opportunities to view them on these trips:

 Opportunities to see narwhal on these trips:

 Opportunities to see beluga on these trips:

 Opportunities to see migratory birds, musk oxen, caribou and grizzly bears (northern range) on these trips:

 One of the most beautiful and spectacular natural phenomena on the earth are the legendary Northern Lights (Aurora Borealis).
 Visible in the higher latitudes of the Northern hemisphere, the Canadian Arctic boasts some amazing locations to view the shimmering lights of the aurora, including throughout Nunavut.
 This incredible light show is the result of collisions between electrically charged particles in the atmosphere, and can appear in many colours.
 World-renowned, travellers from around the globe visit the north to view this natural wonder.